• Sustainability Risk Approach Framework

 4. Sustainability Scope

-Business Relations
+Business Solutions

-• Bank Subsidiaries
+• Bank subsidiaries

-• Suppliers, vendors, merchants and non-individual outsourcing partners
+• Suppliers, vendors, merchants and outsourcing partners

-• Business Partners
+• Business partners

-• Members of the Board of Commissioners, Sharia Supervisory Board, Board of Directors and Independent members of Bank’s Board of Commissioners Committee
+• Members of the Board of Commissioners, Sharia Supervisory Board, Board of Directors, and Independent members of Bank’s Board of Commissioners Committee

 Non-Individual Financing